 Generally, the dual charges provide some financial relief to the property owner.

-Mixed developments are determined and approved by Land and Property Information NSW, which also supplies a figure for rates and charges.
+Mixed developments are determined and approved by Land and Property Information NSW.

 A ratepayer can apply for a postponement of part of the rates on land which is used only as the site of a house if it is valued for another purpose (for example, business use or the construction of residential apartments).